nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Systems list

-On the left is the list of the Systems being monitored by Amplify, those that have the Amplify agent installed on it.
+On the left is the list of the Systems being monitored by NGINX Amplify, those that have the Amplify monitoring agent installed on it.
 The systems do not have to have NGINX installed, though you get additional visibility into NGINX if they do.
 For systems that do have NGINX installed, the version of NGINX is listed under the hostname for that server.

 When you install the agent on a new system, it'll automatically appear in the Systems list.
 The Systems list persists across all pages in the UI (**Graphs**, **Reports**, **Events**, **Alerts**).